About Matthew Heimbach

 Heimbach and the rise of the Traditionalist Worker Party

-But for Heimbach, the merits of any successful white nationalist movement lay in its ability to seize power.
+But for Heimbach, the merit of any successful white nationalist movement is the ability to seize power.
 To that end, in January 2015, TYN created its own official “political” wing, the Traditionalist Worker Party.
 Among the first candidates TWP ran in an attempt to gain a foothold in local governments were Tony Hovater, who ran for city council in New Carlisle, Ohio, and Tom Pierce, who ran for county commissioner in Knox County, Tennessee.
 The group made its first official endorsement in the summer of 2016 backing Rick Tyler, candidate in Tennessee’s third congressional district, who made headlines through his campaign’s “Make American White Again” billboards.

 Broadly, Heimbach’s desire to instigate change through political means made part and parcel of the so-called “alternative right” – a term used to refer to a racist ideology with deep ties to paleo-conservatism whose proponents believe that “white identity” is under attack.
 Like many within the alt-right, Heimbach gave lip service to the idea of peaceful change because, as he told Vegas Tenold in a July 26, 2015, Al Jazeera profile, “We need to use the tools that we have.”